facebookresearch/ImageNet-Adversarial-Training/README.md

 This repo contains:

 1. Our trained models together with the evaluation script to verify their robustness.
-   We welcome attackers to attack our models and defenders to compare with our models.
+   We welcome attackers to attack our released models and defenders to compare with our released models.

 2. Our distributed adversarial training code on ImageNet.